Bryan, Texas: History

 A fire at the El Dorado Chemical Co. in 2009 caused the evacuation of 70,000 residents due to the burning of ammonium nitrate, possibly causing minor respiratory problems.
 However, the city requested that only "anyone who can smell smoke or see smoke to evacuate their homes and businesses" and did not enforce an evacuation except for 500 homes in the nearby vicinity of the fire.
 Less than 1,000 residents chose to evacuate, taking shelter at Texas A&M University, which closed its campus for the day to ease traffic problems.
 City fire officials chose to let the fire burn down before tackling it, since the chemicals were water reactive.
 The evacuation, which started at 2:30 pm CST ended at 7 pm, except for a small, defined area immediately around the fire, where approximately 100 Bryan residents lived.
 In the end, only 500 residents were under a mandatory evacuation, and 35 people were treated for respiratory problems from the smoke.
 Officials from El Dorado said there was never any danger from the smoke or fire.
 The warehouse, valued at just under $1 million, was destroyed.

 In 2010, the Brazos County District Attorney's Office started the enforcement of a "Gang Safety Zone" in response to an escalation in violence within Bryan.
 Major US papers and ABC News covered this move.
 Cities like Houston and Los Angeles looked to the Bryan model of safety enforcement surrounding gang violence.
 The injunction declared a 3.2 mi area in Bryan as the Gang Safety Zone.
 This placed about half of downtown in the area.

 In 2013 the Planned Parenthood clinic in Bryan closed as a result of state budget cuts which impacted family-planning facilities.
 The facility began offering abortions in 1998; it was one of three in the state which ceased operations on August 31, 2013.

-On April 8, 2021, a workplace shooting occurred in Bryan.
-An employee of Kent Moore Cabinets, a local cabinet-making company, killed one person and injured five others, four of them critically.
-He then fled but was later taken into police custody, shooting and injuring a state trooper in the process.
-In June, 27-year-old suspect Larry Bollin was indicted by a grand jury on charges of murder and aggravated assault.